IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 Pros:
 - _Open, vendor-agnostic standard with wide support among free and commercial monitoring solutions_.
   It is worth highlighting, that OpenTelemetry is not just a library designed for JVM.
-Its whole standard includes, but not limited to, multiple language instrumentation, a standard protocol for metrics, spans, tracing, logging data and variety of exporters for free and commercial backends.
+Its whole standard includes, but not limited to, multiple language instrumentation, a standard protocol for metrics, spans, tracing, logging data, and a variety of exporters for free and commercial backends.

 - _Effortless to plug automatic telemetry_.
   This is a huge benefit.
 With just several environment variables and java agent you can start sending telemetry data